vgenesis17/notes_for_opsrks/kubernetesPart2/D.InstallingKubernets.md

 [init] Using Kubernetes version: v1.33.1
 [preflight] Running pre-flight checks
-        [WARNING SystemVerification]: cgroups v1 support is in maintenance mode, please migrate to cgroups v2 [preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action beforehand using 'kubeadm config images pull' W0520 03:05:34.890872   11137 checks.go:846] detected that the sandbox image "registry.k8s.io/pause:3.6" of the container runtime is inconsistent with that used by kubeadm.It is recommended to use "registry.k8s.io/pause:3.10" as the CRI sandbox image.
+        [WARNING SystemVerification]: cgroups v1 support is in maintenance mode, please migrate to cgroups v2 [preflight] Pulling images/images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action beforehand using 'kubeadm config images/images pull' W0520 03:05:34.890872   11137 checks.go:846] detected that the sandbox images/image "registry.k8s.io/pause:3.6" of the container runtime is inconsistent with that used by kubeadm.It is recommended to use "registry.k8s.io/pause:3.10" as the CRI sandbox images/image.
 [certs] Using certificateDir folder "/etc/kubernetes/pki" [certs] Generating "ca" certificate and key
 [certs] Generating "apiserver" certificate and key